Loan Exit Counseling

 - 0 months for Consolidated loans

 LMU does not know what grace periods (if any) you may have already used.
 Questions about your grace period should be directed to your loan servicer(s).
-Your servicer(s) are listed on your Federal Loan History Report.
+Your servicer(s) are listed on your Federal Student Aid Dashboard.

 B. Repayment Options